Modcrab/Brew_With_A_View/README.md

 - Added Hungarian translation.
 Thank you to Gergo900410 for this.
 - Default to English for unlocalized languages in order to fix empty button prompts.
 Thank you to RovanFrost for pointing this out.
 #### 1.3
+- (Optional) Add a confirmation screen when switching tabs in the menu, before starting Meditation.
+A common scenario was that you would access your Inventory, and switch tabs with the shoulder buttons looking for another menu.
+You would accidently go to the Meditation panel, and it would kick you out into Brew With A View's new Meditation mode.
+This new feature would isolate this case, asking for confirmation first, and prevents accidently starting Meditation when you don't want to.
+It will remain optional, though.
+- (Optional) Added an option to control the Camera Style.
+You can choose between the Brew With A View Default look, or a Close style like Geralt appears on the Main Menu.
+- (Optional) Add a Manual Camera Control option, allowing you to pan the camera around after Geralt has entered the meditation pose.
 - Prevented the HUD reappearing between the Radial Menu/Alchemy/other menus closing, and the overlayed Meditation menu opening.
-- Pressing N during meditation will now function like pressing Escape.
-- Added a confirmation screen when switching tabs in the menu, before starting meditation.
-This prevents accidently starting meditation and it kicking you out of the menu.
-- Fixed the mouse cursor snapping to the centre of the screen when opening another menu during meditation.
+- Fixed camera transitions when entering and exiting Meditation not working when playing with the 'Auto camera centering' option disabled.
 - Fixed the game not properly pausing whilst resting in Corvo Bianco.
+- (Keyboard) Pressing N during meditation will now function like pressing Escape.
+- (Keyboard) Fixed the mouse cursor sometimes snapping when starting Meditation.
+- (Keyboard) Fixed the mouse cursor snapping to the centre of the screen when opening another menu during Meditation.
+- (Keyboard) Fixed the Alchemy prompt [L] losing it's square braces after meditating once.
+- (Keyboard) Fixed the text on the input prompts on the Meditation menu not being centered.

 ### Permissions
 - MIT Licence.
 Feel free to do whatever you like, I only ask that you credit me as the original author.